 The annual fall festival features a seasonal farm store, a petting zoo, a hay maze, small carnival rides, seasonal farm store, a bouncy house, and more.
 Take fun photos in one of several scenic spots and participate in fall activities like pumpkin painting.

-The location is open through October 30th seven days a week 9am – 6pm, but carnival activities are open Saturdays and Sundays only.
+The location is open September 30th – October 30th seven days a week 9am – 6pm, but carnival activities are open Saturdays and Sundays only.
 Soft opening days are September 15-17, 22-23, and 29th 2023.

 9059 Ute Hwy, Longmont